 National Theatre: Discounts available on some midweek matinees.
 Olivier and Lyttelton productions are £52 and £39, reduced by £20, Travelex productions tickets priced at £35 or more are reduced by £10 and Dorfman productions have £30 tickets available.

-Royal Shakespeare Company: 20% off all seats (except premium) on Monday and Tuesday evenings and all midweek matinees.
-Selected performances only.
+Royal Shakespeare Company: 20% off all seats (except premium) on Monday and Tuesday evenings and all midweek matinees if you’re aged 60 or over.
+These tickets are for selected performances only.
+They’re not available for groups of more than eight people or on premium seats.

-Ramblers Association: Join Britain’s walking charity as a lifetime member for £460, instead of £770.
+Ramblers Association: Join Britain’s walking charity as a lifetime member for £460, instead of £770 if you’re aged 60 or over.

 Saving: An annual membership costs £35, so you would need to be a lifetime member for just over 13 years to make this cost efficient.